kneehit/Credit-Card-Fraud-Detection/CCFD.md

     ##      0      1
     ## 199020 199414

-Originally we had 199020 non fraud and 344 fraud observations in train set.Lets see distribution in oversampled train
+Originally we had 199020 non fraud and 344 fraud observations in train set.Lets see distribution in oversampled train.

 ``` r
 table(OStrain$Class)